guigrpa/clocksy/README.md

 })
 ```

-### Server
+### Client

-Example usage with socket.io: just call `ClocksyServer.processRequest()`
+Enable/disable automatic requests by using `ClocksyServer.start|stop()`
-and return the result to the client as fast as you can:
+and pass any response you get from the server to Clocksy, as fast as you can:

 ```js
 import { ClocksyClient } from 'clocksy'; // const { ClocksyClient } = require('clocksy');